shaunzzhou/markdown2pdf-mcp/README.md

 ### Output Directory

-You can configure the output directory in your MCP settings file.
+You can configure the output directory in your MCP settings file for apps that use MCP such as Cline or Claude.
 If not configured, it will save files to $HOME:

 ```json
 {